Chillee/MovieRankings/musicals.md

+## Horace's Musical Rankings

+1. Hamilton
+1. Les Miserables
+1. The Sound of Music
+1. Wicked
+1. Singing in the Rain
+1. Sweeney Todd
+1. Into the Woods

 ## Zaibo's Musical Rankings

 My rating for a musical changes over the weeks after seeing the musical live.
 Since I haven't seen a musica live, my memory of musicals is somewhat distorted because the "extras" footage I see on youtube such as backstage videos are a different cast.